 Is it Safe to Drink the Water in Israel?

-The hotter it gets, the more water you need - and if when you’re traveling in Israel, you'll need plenty of it to stay in tip-top shape.
 As a general rule, wherever you are in the world you should be drinking at least two liters of water today but when it comes to visiting Israel in the summer, you need to be consuming water all the time, even when you don’t think you need it!

 We’re here to answer all your questions about the water supply in Israel - where does it come from, what’s in it, is it safe to drink, and plenty more besides.
-And the good news is that being a modern country with an excellent healthcare system, we don’t think you’re going to have too many problems staying healthy as long as you just keep sipping!
+The good news is that being a modern country with an excellent healthcare system, we don’t think you’re going to have too many problems staying healthy as long as you just keep sipping!

 Is the water in Israel safe to drink?